Dynasties of China

+For most of its history, China was organized into various dynastic kingdoms or states under the rule of hereditary monarchs.
+Beginning with the establishment of dynastic rule by Yu the Great c.
+2070 BC, and ending with Emperor Yuan Shi Kai in AD 1916, China came to organize itself around the succession of monarchical dynasties.
+Besides those established by the dominant Han ethnic group or its spiritual Huaxia predecessors, dynasties throughout Chinese history were also founded by non-Han peoples.

-Dividing Chinese history into periods ruled by dynasties is a convenient method of periodization.
+Dividing Chinese history into dynastic epochs is a convenient and conventional method of periodization.
 Accordingly, a dynasty may be used to delimit the era during which a family reigned, as well as to describe events, trends, personalities, artistic compositions, and artifacts of that period.
 For example, porcelain made during the Ming dynasty may be referred to as "Ming porcelain".
-The word "dynasty" is usually omitted when making such adjectival references.

-The longest-reigning orthodox dynasty of China was the Zhou dynasty, ruling for a total length of 789 years, albeit it is divided into the Western Zhou and the Eastern Zhou in Chinese historiography, and its power was drastically reduced during the latter part of its rule.
+The longest-reigning orthodox dynasty of China was the Zhou dynasty, ruling for a total length of about 790 years, albeit it is divided into the Western Zhou and the Eastern Zhou in Chinese historiography.
 The largest orthodox Chinese dynasty in terms of territorial size was either the Yuan dynasty or the Qing dynasty, depending on the historical source.